hbedle-subsurface/avo-basics/README.md

   inside the canvas, not whether the axis agrees with the image.
 - `gatherCard` and `matchCards` are the concrete-panel helpers.
 Reuse them rather than inventing a new layout, so the pattern stays learnable.
+- Any panel that carries a legend should be sized with `fitLegend`, which measures how many lines the legend needs before the plot box is chosen.
+A legend that wraps to a second line will otherwise draw it off the canvas.
+- `legendRow` draws at +46 below the plot, which clears the axis label at +22.
+  Do not move it back up.
+- Any `SEIS.axisLeft` for a value (not time or depth) needs `flip: true`.
+The structural check enforces this by reading the label, so a new axis called something with "time" or "depth" in it is treated as downward-increasing and everything else is not.

 ## Model choices worth knowing